aaronbieber/ssp/content/posts/2008-01-02-faa-to-photographers-youre-grounded.markdown

 Here I will make a valiant effort to summarize what has already been said by others and tell you why I think this "emergency" might be somewhat blown out of proportion.
-Continue after the jump! ~~MORE~~
+Continue after the jump! <!--more-->

 ## The Facts